A sprawling storm in the U.S. spawns high winds in the South and snow in the Midwest

 Police in Clayton County, south of Atlanta, say a man died during heavy rain when a tree fell on his car on a state highway in Jonesboro.

+The National Weather Service office in Tallahassee is planning to send out three tornado survey teams on Wednesday to examine suspected tornado damage in Walton, Bay and Jackson counties in Florida, and two more on Thursday to look at Houston County, Ala., and Calhoun County, Ga.

-Florida Gov. Ron DeSantis, who gave his State of the State address Tuesday as tornado warnings were active outside the Capitol, issued an executive order to include 49 counties in North Florida under a state of emergency from tornadoes.
+Florida Gov. Ron DeSantis, who gave his State of the State address Tuesday as tornado warnings were active outside the Capitol, issued an executive order to include 49 counties in North Florida under a state of emergency.

-"Every government building except this one is closed in Tallahassee because of the weather," DeSantis said at the start of the speech.
-"We just do what we do in Florida: We respond when these things happen ...
-We'll handle whatever fallout is from these dangerous tornadoes."

-Busch Gardens Tampa Bay announced it was closing early at 2 p.m.
-Tuesday due to the weather and would reopen Wednesday at 10 a.m.

 Heavy rain across Georgia stopped air traffic at Atlanta's busy airport for a time Tuesday morning and caused flash flooding, blocking some lanes on freeways around Atlanta during the morning commute.
 More than 80 public school systems across Georgia called off classes entirely while others taught students online or delayed the start of in-person classes.

+Rain and high winds extended into the nation's capital Tuesday night, forcing Vice President Kamala Harris' aircraft to divert from Joint Base Andrews to Dulles International Airport near Washington when it encountered wind shear — a sudden shift in wind direction or speed — as Harris returned from a trip to Georgia.

-More than 200,000 customers were without power in Florida, Alabama, and Georgia, according to the PowerOutage.us website.
+More than 200,000 customers were without power in Florida, Alabama, and Georgia, while nearly 150,000 people in North Carolina lacked electricity, according to the PowerOutage.us website.

-In North Carolina, one person has died and two other people were in critical condition after a suspected tornado struck a mobile home park in the town of Claremont, which is north of Charlotte, according to Amy McCauley, a spokesperson for Catawba County.
-The county has also been dealing with downed trees and flooding.
+In North Carolina, one person has died and two others were in critical condition after a suspected tornado struck a mobile home park in the town of Claremont, north of Charlotte, said Amy McCauley, a spokesperson for Catawba County.
+And in Rocky Mount, downed power lines shut down both directions of I-95, one of the nation's busiest highways, the North Carolina's Department of Transportation said in a statement

-North Carolina Gov. Roy Cooper declared a state of emergency before the storm approached so weight and size restrictions on large and heavy trucks containing emergency supplies or agricultural goods would be waived.
-Some schools were canceled or shut down early.
+North Carolina Gov. Roy Cooper declared a state of emergency before the storm arrived.
+Some schools canceled classes or shut down early.

+A possible tornado knocked down several old brick storefronts in downtown Bamberg, S.C., blocking the main intersection through the city about 60 miles south of Columbia.
+Thousands of bricks blocked U.S. 301, the main road through that part of the state, and about 40 homes and businesses were damaged or destroyed, said Democratic Rep. Justin Bamberg, who represents the area.

 In Des Moines, Iowa, Laura Burianov had nearly finished shoveling her driveway Tuesday morning.
 But with snow still falling, she acknowledged she likely would have to shovel again later in the day.